Best smart home products under fifty dollars

 Start here.
 Sensors are the backbone of any automation, and you don’t need to spend much to get reliable performance.

-Sonoff SNZB-02D is the better choice if cost is tight.
-These run about $12 and work great with Sonoff’s Zigbee bridge (the Sonoff Zigbee 3 USB Dongle Plus is around $20).
+Sonoff SNZB-02D is the cheaper, simpler path if you’d rather stay on plain Zigbee.
+These run about $12 and pair with any Zigbee coordinator (the Sonoff Zigbee 3.0 USB Dongle Plus is around $20) through ZHA or Zigbee2MQTT.
 No cloud required—everything stays local.
-Temperature and humidity reporting out of the box.
+It reports temperature and humidity on a small e-ink display out of the box.

-Third Reality Motion Sensor is another solid option around $15.
-Smaller form factor, works well with Home Assistant’s ZHA integration.
+Third Reality Motion Sensor is another solid Zigbee option around $15.
+Small form factor, works well under both ZHA and Zigbee2MQTT.

 Switches and Plugs